ChinmayShivapooje/MultiResourceSharing/README.md

 # MultiResourceSharing
-A Fullstack project used to upload and download the file
+A Fullstack project using springboot used to upload and download the files